Why you need brand guidelines (plus how to create them in three easy steps)

 A comprehensive brand style guide outlines everything from your typography and color palette to your tone of voice and mission statement.
-By doing so, it provides all of the instructions you need to communicate the right messages in the right manner every time you create new marketing materials for your company.
+By doing so, it provides all of the instructions you need to communicate the right messages in the right manner every time you create marketing materials for your company.

 1. Consumers respond to consistency